-Although your Hootsuite customer success manager will help you set up your organization, teams, members, permissions, and social accounts, you’ll want to know your way around organization settings in Hootsuite.
+Your Hootsuite customer success manager will help you set up your organization, teams, members, permissions, and social accounts.
+However, you’ll want to make sure you know your way around organization settings in Hootsuite.

 Watch Introduction to Hootsuite organizations and permissions for an overview of organization structure, permissions, and best practices.
-Read Get started with your Hootsuite Business or Enterprise account for step-by-step instructions for creating and managing organizations and teams.
+Read Get started with Hootsuite Business and Enterprise for step-by-step instructions for creating and managing organizations and teams.

 Typically, each of your business locations will function as a team in your organization.
 As the corporate administrator, you’ll manage all team permissions as an organization “super admin.”
-Your location admins will serve as team admins for their locations, with either admin or default permissions for your organization.
+Your location admins will serve as team admins for their locations, and they'll have either admin or default permissions for your organization.